Darshil-Lalchandani/Node-Express-learn/readme.txt

 add middleware function name in route handler; req, res and next are automatically passed to middleware function

 Always have next() in middleware so that the next function handles the request

+app.use(middlewareFunction) will apply middleware to all functions below it.
+Can also optional take the path argu